johannes-el/johannes-el.github.io/content/posts/emacs.md

 You can even visualize your notes with a frontend, allowing you to explore the Zettelkasten further: https://github.com/org-roam/org-roam-ui.

 ### Gnu Emms
-The Emacs Multimedia System allows me to play music from externel music players (like mpv), which is quite a fun experience!
+The Emacs Multimedia System (EMMS) lets me play music directly from external players like mpv, which creates a fun and immersive experience.
+Personally, I store all my music files in a directory that EMMS defaults to when launched.
+This allows me to jump straight into an EMMS buffer and enjoy my favorite tunes without missing a beat.

 ### ERC
 ERC is an IRC client in Emacs.
 I use it frequently myself to talk to fellow Emacs users all things Emacs!